Extension of mortgage age limits show changing habits for UK house buyers

 Recent changes by lenders to raise the maximum age limits for mortgage applications are a sign of a changing culture in the UK according to Linden Homes.
 Changes in policies have been announced by leading lenders including Halifax and Nationwide who have raised the age limit for mortgages to 80 and 85 respectively.
 Linden Homes is advising people to take this as an opportunity to step up the ladder.

-Tom Nicholson, divisional managing director at Linden Homes explained: “These new mortgages offering people the chance to lend later in life are ideal for those people in their 40s and 50s who are considering a property move, but may’ve been restricted previously by the length of term they could borrow money for.
+Kate Huntington, Marketing and Connections Manager at Linden Homes explained: “These new mortgages offering people the chance to lend later in life are ideal for those people in their 40s and 50s who are considering a property move, but may’ve been restricted previously by the length of term they could borrow money for.
 This is another move by the lenders to drive the market and reflects the changing habits of people renting for longer and moving up into larger homes, later in life.”

 The new mortgage policies work the same as any other monthly mortgage repayment agreement; so buyers are required to pay their mortgage each month.
 Providing those applying have an existing pension in place which will cover the cost of the monthly repayments, a mortgage agreement will be drawn up against the usual rigorous criteria for eligibility.